MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/instructor-led-training-teams-landing-page.md

 ---
-title: Instructor-led training for Microsoft Teams
+title: Admin training for Microsoft Teams
-description: Microsoft-hosted live, online training sessions for Microsoft Teams.
+description: Get the training you need to manage Microsoft Teams in your organization
 author: dearbeen
 manager: serdars
 ms.date: 01/22/2018